-This program will be conducted at Advanced Informatics School (UTM AIS), Universiti Teknologi Malaysia, Kuala Lumpur.
+This program will be conducted at Razak Faculty of Technology and Informatics, Universiti Teknologi Malaysia, Kuala Lumpur.

 Master of Philosophy graduates move into a wide range of careers, depending on their areas of research, from the more traditional pathway of research and academic careers to various professional arenas in a wide variety of informatics fields.

 This Master research program is capable of developing students with the following capabilities with the following capabilities :

 - Exploring the knowledge and theories suitable for the particular master level research context.

 - Identifying and analysing the appropriate level of research problem and producing suitable research proposal.

 - Justifying and verifying the proposed research using related fundamental theories.

 - Performing the research in a systematic manner.